Zoramthanga: Chanchinmawia's case

 Revd.
 Chanchinmawia, moderator of Mizoram Presbyterian Church Synod and Chairman of Mizoram People's Forum, was found dead in the morning of 1 October 2007 at his quarters-residence at Khatla, Aizawl, Mizoram.
-Lying on a pool of blood, his body showed several cut wounds and bruises.
-A hammer and a knife drenched in blood were on his side.
+Lying in a pool of blood, his body showed several cut wounds and bruises.
+A hammer and a knife drenched in blood were by his side.
 The police report, upon which Additional District Magistrate (Judicial) of Aizawl made a judgement, declared in December 2007 that it was a case of suicide.
 His son Ramdinpuia, backed by the church, disagreed and believed that it was a homicide.
 The case was reopened in 2008 and the Central Bureau of Investigation was put on the task.
 The CBI made no further progress.

-In 2018, an information was published in a newsletter Congress Thlifim that Chanchinmawia's death was a case of murder and the then Chief Minister Zoramthanga masterminded the assassination.
-The newsletter asserted that in the interrogation of criminal suspects, one, Muanhlua claimed that he knew six people who were paid by Zoramthanga to make the murder, and a voice record which mentioned that Muanhlua demanded Zoramthanga a huge sum of money for keeping silent.
-In March 2017, Mizo National Front and B. Zorampara, president of Peace Accord MNF Returnees Association, filed a case against Thansanga, an informer to the newsletter.
+In 2018, an information was published in a newsletter Congress Thlifim that Chanchinmawia's death was a case of murder and the then-Chief Minister Zoramthanga masterminded the assassination.
+The newsletter asserted that in the interrogation of criminal suspects, one, Muanhlua claimed that he knew six people who were paid by Zoramthanga to commit the murder, and a voice record which mentioned that Muanhlua demanded from Zoramthanga a huge sum of money for keeping silent.
+In March 2017, the Mizo National Front and B. Zorampara, the president of Peace Accord MNF Returnees Association, filed a case against Thansanga, an informant to the newsletter.
 Thansanga had also said that Zorampara was the one who recruited the murderers from Manipur.
 On 17 May 2017, Zoramthanga filed a defamation case against Thansanga, as well as James Thanghmingliana, the publisher, and David M. Thangliana, the editor.